khueue/prolongo/diary.md

    much untested.
 Most of them are pretty weird.
 Moved options_flags to mongo_util.
 The implementation is a bit crufty and involves a meta-call actually.
 Maybe I should get rid of this.
 Implemented flags for delete.
+   Maybe I should start thinking about proper error handling.